ganbarodigital/css-ishi/docs/concepts/device-groups.md

 * __Group C:__ tablets (up to 1006px wide)
 * __Group D:__ desktops and laptops (over 1006px wide)

+We may add __Group E__ in the future to support TV / so-called "big screen" UIs if there is a need for a different UI for those devices.

 ## Why It Works

 This approach works because the vast majority of people have their browsers full-screen.